More from us…

 As our current exhibition Cultivation: Points of Vantage comes to an end, we ask John Newling about his work and what interests him about Hestercombe.
 Where do you create your work and what’s your inspiration?
 I create my work in Nottingham, and I’m inspired by human...read more

-Welcome to Hestercombe Gardens
+Welcome to Hestercombe Gardens, Somerset

 This is Hestercombe – a unique combination of three centuries of garden design: Coplestone Warre Bampfylde’s Georgian landscape garden, the Victorian terrace and shrubbery and the stunning Edwardian garden design by Sir Edwin Lutyens and Gertrude Jekyll.

+All of our gardens have undergone acclaimed restoration works and today provide important examples of gardens in contrasting styles that continue to grow and develop.
 The restored 17th century watermill complex showcases the historic uses of renewable energy alongside the original working mill machinery and is set in the heart of the gardens.

 The award-winning visitor facilities include the warm and welcoming Stables Kitchen Cafe with a bright, airy courtyard, shop and Plant Centre.
 Inside Hestercombe House find the beautiful Column Room Restaurant serving quintissentially British afternoon teas and delicious light lunches.
 The Hestercombe Gallery and second-hand bookshop provide lots more to see and do, whatever the weather.

 The Somerset Gardens at Hestercombe are open every day (except Christmas Day) are dog friendly and host events throughout the year.